 Williamsburg Evening Programs:

 Williamsburg provides a variety of evening programs to experience the lantern-lit town at night.
-The options are:
+Some of the available options are:

-Lantern Walking Tours: Walking tour of colonial trade shops
+Lantern Walking Tour: Walking tour of colonial trade shops

 Colonial Dance: Dance demonstration and lessons

 Papa Said, Mama Said: African-American stories

 In Defense of Our Liberty: Musters you into the continental army

 Legends of the Past: Mysterious folk tales in character

 Grand Medley of Entertainments: Traveling minstrels and jesters.

 Ghost Tour: Unexplained “stories and mysteries” of the past

 Yorktown (one full morning):